ktechhub/python-practice-problems/README.md

 Python Practice Problems

 ### Do not Google for answers.
 Research around topic areas on how to perform a specific method
+### Solve each problem: Provide at least one solution (i.e. you cant provide more than one approach)

+## Submitting your answers
+Fork the repo, locate the solutions folder and problem day.

+Create a python file as your username, add your code and push.
+Make a pull request to this repo.
+We would merge once there is no conflict.

+Merging will be done 24hrs after the question was posted.

+All the best in solving.
+Find the questions below.

 ## DAY 1 - Aug 30 2021
 Given a list, write a Python program to swap first and last element of the list.